 Although divorce mediation is sometimes done with just one attorney participating, it’s most common for both parties to retain the services of their own attorney.
 Then both parties agree on a divorce mediator who is specially trained to help couples negotiate their divorce.
 The mediator should be impartial, and will have an end goal of developing a final settlement where both sides feel as if they were treated fairly.

-Divorce is especially difficult on children, as is adjusting to living in a two-family household.
+- Less Difficult for the Children to Endure –Divorce is especially difficult on children, as is adjusting to living in a two-family household.
 A divorce mediator can help you and your ex compromise on these issues and foster a sense of calm and collaboration.

 Mediation is also significantly healthier for your children.
 The more you two can get along and make a shared parenting plan work, the less vitriol the children will experience in their home lives.